Danny Healy-Rae: Autism

 In September 2025, during a debate on special education places, he said "I am wondering what it is, and I have asked this question here before in different debates.
 Is there something causing it?
 Is it lack of some vitamins or what is it?
 We need to address that part of it as well because there could be something that is causing it."

 He was criticised by Shónagh Ní Raghallaigh, Sinn Féin spokesperson on special education, who said "I was genuinely shocked at his remarks that I deem to be extremely disparaging and completely unfounded," she said.
 Spouting conspiratorial beliefs on the floor of the Dáil on such a sensitive topic is unacceptable."
 Sinn Féin called on him to withdraw his statement and apologise to families who were sitting in the Dáil gallery at the time.
 Ní Raghallaigh wrote to the Ceann Comhairle asking that she facilitate the request by the party.

-AsIAm, a charity that supports autistic people, criticised his comments as unhelpful and misinformed.
+AsIAm, a charity that supports and advocates for autistic people, criticised his comments as unhelpful and misinformed.
 In a statement they said "We would ask all Oireachtas members to think about the impact of their words before they use their platform to add to the pervasive stigma, myths and hurtful stereotypes that not only cause hurt but create barriers to diagnosis and support and pose broader public health concerns."
 They also pointed out that autism is a natural variation in human nervous systems and that there are not more autistic people, but more people seeking diagnoses.